orbeon/orbeon-forms-doc/configuration/properties/form-runner-detail-page.md

 Set the first property above to `true` to enable this behavior and have the second property point to your service.

 The following property defines a space-separated list of request parameters to be passed to the service.
 Say the new page was invoke with request parameters `foo=42` and `bar=84`, if you set the value of this property to `foo bar`, these two request parameters will be passed along as request parameters to the service.
-The request parameters can either get to the new page in a POST or GET request.
-The service is always called with a GET, consequently request parameters will be passed on the URI.
+The request parameters can either get to the new page in a `POST` or `GET` request.
+The service is always called with a `GET`, consequently request parameters will be passed on the URI.

 ```xml
 <property